+In this CR, we propose an MMS ranging procedure for SS-TWR with fixed reply time.
+If the responder is able to accurately estimate the arrival time of the MMS UWB packet and to always reply with sufficiently accurate constant or pre-known reply time, it obviates the need for any transfer of the reply time as part of the ranging exchange.

-In this CR, we propose to synchronize the NBA MMS UWB ranging transmission of the Responder to the one of the initiator by setting a fixed and accurate reply time.
-The synchronization can be done on the SYNC and SFD fragment for the UWB driven MMS mode or on the first RSF fragment for the NBA-UWB MMS mode.
+The estimation of arrival time and the fixed reply time may be done on SYNC and SFD fragment for the UWB driven MMS mode or on RSF fragment for the NBA-UWB MMS mode.

+The first condition is the responder has precise control of the transmit time of its MMS UWB packet with respect to the arrival time of the MMS UWB packet from the initiator, then the reply time may be a fixed known quantity, agreed between the parties participating in the ranging exchange.
+The second condition is the accuracy of the arrival time estimation.

+In NBA-UWB MMS mode, the estimation of the arrival time is evaluated on the first MMS fragment and thus depends on the channel condition.
+It is preferable to limit the usage of SS-TWR with fixed reply time to a small number of fragments and with good channel condition.
+In UWB-driven MMS mode, the estimation of the arrival time is evaluated on the SYNC and SFD fragment and thus also depends on the channel condition.
+However, several fragments may be used to improve the first path detection.
+In non-interleaved MMS mode, the estimation of the arrival time can exploit the coherent integration of the MMS fragments, then the full MMS UWB packet can be used.

-In this case, the fixed reply time is the time between the reception of the first RSF fragment received from the initiator and the transmission of the first RSF fragment by the responder for the NBA-UWB MMS mode or between the reception of the first SYNC and SFD fragment received from the initiator and the transmission of the first SYNC and SFD fragment by the responder for the UWB-driven MMS mode.
+In the NBA-UWB MMS mode, the fixed reply time is the time between the reception of the first fragment received from the initiator and the transmission of the first fragment by the responder whereas in UWB-driven MMS mode, the fixed reply time is the time between the reception of the SYNC and SFD fragment received from the initiator and the transmission of the SYNC and SFD fragment by the responder.

-This new option reduces the energy consumption of the interleaved MMS by avoiding the need to send the report.
-This optimization is interesting for use cases in which the CIR estimation on the first fragment is good enough
+This new option reduces the energy consumption of the MMS ranging as it is not required to embed Treply into the report compact frame.
+The accuracy of the resultant range will depend on how accurate the estimation of the arrival time is and how fine a control the responding device has on the transmit time of its MMS message, where every 1 ns error in TOF translates to approximately 30 cm range error.

-In this CR, we propose to synchronize the NBA MMS UWB ranging transmission of the Responder to the one of the initiator by setting a fixed and accurate reply time between the reception of the first RSF fragment received from the initiator and the transmission of the first RSF fragment by the responder.
+In NBA-UWB MMS mode, we propose to offset the NBA MMS UWB ranging transmission (MMS UWB packet) of the Responder to the one of the initiator by setting a fixed and accurate reply time between the reception of the first fragment received from the initiator and the transmission of the first fragment by the responder.
 The initiator sends the POLL compact frame at the beginning of the POLL slot.
 The responder sends the RESP compact frame at the beginning of the RESP slot.
-The Initiation sends the first RSF fragment exactly 2400RSTU after the beginning of the POLL compact frame.
+The Initiation sends the first fragment exactly 2400RSTU after the beginning of the POLL compact frame.
 Until now, there is no change from the legacy procedure.
-However the Responder does not send the first RSF fragment 1800RSTU after the beginning of the RESP compact frame but 600 RTSU after the reception of the first RSF fragment from the initiator.
+However the Responder does not send the first fragment 1800RSTU after the beginning of the RESP compact frame but 600 RTSU after the reception of the first fragment from the initiator.
 At the end, the initiator does not need the report compact frame from the responder to compute the ToF.